startripleai/vortical-quantum-gravity/README.md

 > Oh, D. H. (2026d2). *The Emergent Dark Sector: Spacetime Lattice Interference and the Non-Particle Resolution of the 10^122 Cosmological Constant Problem (v1.0.2)*.
 Zenodo.
 DOI: 10.5281/zenodo.19859532

 > Oh, D. H. (2026e).
-A Discrete Lattice Approach to Spacetime Phase Transitions and the Resolution of Gravitational Singularities (1.0.1).
+A Discrete Lattice Approach to Spacetime Phase Transitions and the Resolution of Gravitational Singularities.
 Zenodo.
 DOI: 10.5281/zenodo.20106232

 ## Intellectual Property & Licensing